 Other Service: member of American Anthropologist Editorial Board (2000-05), Identities: Global Studies in Culture & Power consulting editors (1991-2008), Editorial Committee for Annual Review of Anthropology (1996-00), US Editorial Working Group for Critique of Anthropology (1996-2000); Transforming Anthropology Editorial Board (1990-present); associate editor, Urban Anthropology & Studies in Culture and World Development (1991-2004); Sociology Mind Editorial Board (2010-present).

 Conceptual and Theoretical Perspectives on Global Apartheid, Environmental Injustice, and Women’s Activism for Sustainable Well-Being.
 In Making the Most of What We Have: How Women Manage Resources.
 Subhadra Mitra Channa and Marilyn Porter, eds.
-Hyderabad: Orient Blackswan Private Limited (forthcoming in 2015).
+Hyderabad: Orient Blackswan Private Limited, 2015.

 Revisiting Berreman’s “Race, Caste, and Other Invidious Distinctions”: Implications for Transnational Dialogues and Intercultural Solidarities in Challenging Racisms and Related Intolerance.
 Proceedings of the International Symposium, Engaging Race and Racism in the New Millennium: Exploring Visibilities and Invisibilities, May 17, 2014.
 Yasuko Takezawa, ed. pp. 115-140.
 Kyoto: Institute for Research in Humanities, Kyoto University, October 2014.

 Learning from St. Clair Drake: (Re)Mapping Diasporic Connections.
 The Journal of African American History 98(3):446-454, Symposium on “St. Clair Drake: The Making of a Scholar-Activist,” Summer 2013.